DataDog/browser-sdk/packages/rum-react/README.md

 ### Initialization

-To enable the React integration, pass the `reactPlugin` to the `betaPlugins` option of the `datadogRum.init` method:
+To enable the React integration, pass the `reactPlugin` to the `plugins` option of the `datadogRum.init` method:

 ```javascript
 import { datadogRum } from '@datadog/browser-rum'